-I’m incredibly happy and proud to say I’m an official media partner for The CBD Show, the illustrious CBD expo by Rasb Media.
+I’m incredibly happy and proud to say I’m once again an official media partner for The CBD Show, the illustrious CBD expo by Rasb Media.

-You can bet your bottom dollar I’ll also be attending, so if you’re going along, make sure to give me a message on the day!
+You can bet your bottom dollar I’ll also be attending this year, so if you’re going along, make sure to give me a message on the day!

 When Is It Taking Place?